PlexusEP/plxsversion/readme.md

 #### Tag Format
 This tool expects git tags to follow Semantic Versioning 2.0.0 (SemVer).
 The version string itself should be of the form `X.Y.Z[-PRERELEASE][+BUILD_METADATA]`.
 A leading `v` (e.g., `v1.2.3`) in the git tag is permitted and will be stripped by the tool before parsing the SemVer string.
+PRERLEASE and BUILD_METADATA are optional for a tag.
+They can be used to provide addtional contextual data about a build which would be incorporated into a version string.

 - **PRERELEASE**: A series of dot-separated identifiers.
 Identifiers are composed of ASCII alphanumerics and hyphens.
-Numeric identifiers MUST NOT have leading zeros (e.g., `1.0.0-alpha.1`, `1.0.0-rc.2`).
+Numeric identifiers MUST NOT have leading zeros (e.g., `1.0.0-alpha.1`, `1.0.0-rc.2`, `1.0.0-MyMilestone`).
 - **BUILD_METADATA**: A series of dot-separated identifiers.
 Identifiers are composed of ASCII alphanumerics and hyphens (e.g., `1.0.0+build.123`, `1.0.0-alpha+007.exp`).

 Examples of valid formats: